mdiener21/python-geospatial-analysis-cookbook/README.md

 The reciepes are short and long, full of descriptions and code comments.
 The book takes you on a journey from installation of spatial libraries to executing fun analyis in a cookbook like tutorial.

 Technologies
-pyshp, gdal, ogr, proj4, django, jinja2, Shapely, folium, matplotlib, networkx, numpy, pandas, psycopg2, pyproj, bootstrap, jquery, typeahead.js, bloodhound.js
+pyshp, gdal, ogr, proj4, django, jinja2, Shapely, folium, matplotlib, networkx, numpy, pandas, psycopg2, pyproj, bootstrap, jquery, typeahead.js, bloodhound.js, openlayers, leaflet

 With pip you can install: